holypeachy/HolyAudio2D/README.md

 ---
 ### Recent Work:
 - Made LocalAudioManager.
 Added helpful inspector information.
-Overloaded some methods that improve performance if used.
+Overloaded some methods for more flexibility.
 ### To Do:
 - Make documentation.
 Do testing in a real project.
 Prep a package for release.